Old Post Office (Washington, D.C.): 19th century

 At the 1898 meeting of the American Institute of Architects, the structure was criticized as supremely ugly during a plenary address by New York City architect George B. Post.
 That same year, Senator Joseph Roswell Hawley called it "a cross between a cathedral and a cotton mill".
 By the time it opened, the building was also too small to accommodate the government agencies which occupied it.
-The city postmaster had advocated a building with a 50000 sqft footprint, but only 10000 sqft were purchased.
+The city postmaster had advocated a building with a 50000 sqft footprint, but only |10000 sqft were purchased.
 The post office used the main floor and mezzanine, but these were already too crowded by January 1900.
 Treasury Department offices were to have taken over the eighth floor, but the structure was so overcrowded that this move was suspended.

 A year after the building opened, an accident there took the life of Washington, D.C.
 Postmaster James P. Willett.
-On September 30, 1899, Willett fell 90 ft down an open elevator shaft.
+On September 30, 1899, Willett fell 90 down an open elevator shaft.
 Nothing more than a flimsy wooden barrier prevented access to the shaft.
 Willett died a day later.

 In the early 1880s, Senator Justin Smith Morrill and Senator John James Ingalls proposed razing all the structures between Pennsylvania Avenue and B Street (now Constitution Avenue) to the south to create a park.
 The influential McMillan Plan of 1902, however, proposed retaining the structure.
 (It could hardly have done otherwise, with the building only just having been completed.)
 Nonetheless, the same year the Washington Post editorialized in favor of its demolition.
 In 1906, discussing plans to beautify Washington, essayist Sammuel E. Moffett disparagingly called the building a "Kansas City emporium so utterly out of keeping with the general atmosphere of official Washington that it sets the teeth of architects on edge".
 Later that year, Senator Weldon B. Heyburn introduced legislation to authorize the federal government to purchase all the land between Pennsylvania Avenue (northeast side), the National Mall (south side), 15th Street N.W. (west side), and the Capitol grounds (to the east) for the construction of an architecturally "harmonious" set of massive office buildings.
 Heyburn's plan retained the architecturally dominating Post Office Building of 1899 with its commanding tower, but adjusted its Pennsylvania Avenue side to be parallel with the street.

 The clock in the building tower was originally mechanical in nature, and kept accurate time via gravity.
 A cable was wrapped around a drum, and a large weight attached to the end of the cable.
 As the cable unwound due to the force of gravity, the clock hands turned.
 The cable was rewound once or twice a day.